slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -->

 > *"If you want to know who controls you, look at who you are not allowed to criticize." (...)
-> *"It is dangerous to be right in matters where established men are wrong."
+"It is dangerous to be right in matters where established men are wrong."
 -- Voltaire [1694]*

-> *"No one can make you feel inferior without your permission."
--- Eleanor Roosevelt [1884]*

 Everything is hierarchy.
 Only comedians can speak the truth without consequences.